 America!
 The land of opportunity, initiators of Rock n Roll, home for the Woodstock, is today home for people from all around the globe.
 With above 2.8 million Indians living in the USA, it has also become the second-best home for us Indians.
 Even though these 2.8 million Indians constitute roughly 1% of the American population, this is still a huge number.
-In this blog, we will talk about how you can take up your higher education in USA and things you should know while applying.
+In this blog, we will talk about how you can take up your higher study in USA and things you should know while applying.

 To put things in perspective, there are more than 15 countries in the world with a population lesser than the number of Indians in USA.
-So, if you pursue higher education in USA, don’t get surprised to find some of your classmates talking about tandoori chicken in a recently acquired accent.
+So, if you pursue higher study in USA, don’t get surprised to find some of your classmates talking about tandoori chicken in a recently acquired accent.

 Boasting the Ivy Leagues and seven universities in the world’s top ten list, America has become the most preferred study destination in the world.
-The liberal and modern education in USA is tempting Indian students, just like the Pied Piper of Hamlin.
+The liberal and modern study in USA is tempting Indian students, just like the Pied Piper of Hamlin.
 Indians are the second largest international students in America with more than 1 lakh enrollments every year.

-Education in USA is the most preferred abroad study destination for Indians, followed by the United Kingdom and Canada.
-The number of Indian students is expected to rise even further due to motivating examples of Satya Nadella and Sundar Pichai.
+Studying in USA is the most preferred abroad study destination for Indians, followed by the United Kingdom and Canada.
+The number of Indian students is expected to rise even further due to the motivating examples of Satya Nadella and Sundar Pichai.
 So, who wants to be the next Nadella or Pichai?

-5 Things you must remember
+5 Things you must remember to Study in USA

 1. Types of Universities in America